Whistler Blackcomb: Description

 The two previously separate ski areas of Whistler and Blackcomb were integrated into one operation in 1997 after Intrawest merged with Whistler Mountain Ski Corporation.
 Ticketing, pass, and access control systems for the two ski areas were fully integrated in 2003.
 Together, Whistler and Blackcomb form the largest ski area in North America at 8171 acre.
 Either mountain alone would be in the top-five in terms of size.

-The mountains are accessed via four gondolas and one high-speed quads: Blackcomb Excalibur Gondola, Whistler Mountain Village Gondola, and Fitzsimmons Express in the village, the Blackcomb Gondola in Blackcomb Base/Upper Village, and the Whistler Creekside Gondola to the south in the Creekside area.
+The mountains are accessed via four gondolas and one high-speed eight pack: Blackcomb Excalibur Gondola, Whistler Mountain Village Gondola, and Fitzsimmons Express in the village; the Blackcomb Gondola in Blackcomb Base/Upper Village; and the Whistler Creekside Gondola to the south in the Creekside area.
 The primary skiing terrain starts about one-third up the mountains.
 Ski-outs to the valley are usually possible during the months of December through April.
 The mid- and upper- areas are serviced by 10 high-speed detachable chairs and 5 fixed-grip lifts made by Lift Engineering, Doppelmayr and Poma.
 Two T-bars service the Horstman Glacier and the Whistler alpine regions and take skiers to the entrance to Blackcomb Glacier.
 The overall lift capacity, 65,507 skiers per hour, is the greatest in North America.

 Before 2008 the only connection between the two mountains was via the village.
 The opening of the Peak 2 Peak Gondola on 12 December 2008 connected the two mountains at approximately 1,800 m.
 The lift has a total length of 4.4 km and the longest unsupported span for a lift of its kind in the world at 3.02 km while also having the highest ground clearance for a lift of its kind, 436 m above the valley floor.

 Whistler Village, which is part of the Resort Municipality of Whistler, a geo-political entity not directly associated with the resort company's operation, is situated at the base of the Whistler Mountain Village Gondola and Blackcomb Excalibur Gondola.
 The village incorporates community services, shops, entertainment venues, restaurants, bars, hotels, condominiums and vacation properties.
 The village is 675 m above sea level, and is located 137 km from Vancouver International Airport.